 Arthritis in German Shepherd Coyote Mixes

 Arthritis is a condition that will cause inflammation of the joints that’s common in old age and often accompanies hip dysplasia.
 It’s painful and can affect the movement of your pet.
 Unfortunately, there’s not much your vet can do outside prescribing pain medication, but weight management and plenty of omega-3 fatty acids in the diet can help slow the progression.

 Hip Dysplasia in German Shepherd Coyote Mixes

-The biggest factor contributing to any difference in appearance or temperament of your puppy will be which parent it takes after, and it would be impossible to attribute some feature to the male or female sex.
+The biggest factor contributing to any difference in appearance or temperament of your puppy will be which parent they take after, and it would be impossible to attribute some feature to the male or female sex.

-We hope you have enjoyed reading over this guide, and it has answered your questions.
-If we have convinced you to get one of these rare mixed breeds for your home, please share this guide to the German Shepherd Coyote Mix on Facebook and Twitter.
+We hope you have enjoyed reading over this guide and that it has answered your questions.
+If we have convinced you to get one of these rare mixed breeds for your home, please share this guide to the German Shepherd coyote mix on Facebook and Twitter.